-When I was in college I worked part-time waiting tables, and even though I made decent money, I still had to pinch pennies to make ends meet.
-So, you can imagine my excitement when I found a flyer on a bulletin board at school advertising a job for envelope stuffers.
-The flyer said,
+You see, when I was in college, I worked part-time waiting tables.
+However, even though I made good money, between my class schedule and studying, I could only work a few shifts per week.
+So, you can imagine my excitement when I found a flyer on a bulletin board at school advertising envelope stuffer jobs.